Keith Henderson (American football)

-Keith Henderson (born August 4, 1966) is a former American football running back who played for the San Francisco 49ers and Minnesota Vikings of the National Football League.
+Keith Pernell Henderson (born August 4, 1966) is an American former professional football player who was a running back for the San Francisco 49ers and Minnesota Vikings of the National Football League (NFL).

 Henderson attended the University of Georgia.
-He was selected in the third round (84th overall) of the 1989 NFL Draft by the 49ers.
+He was selected in the third round (84th overall) of the 1989 NFL draft by the 49ers.
 He was acquired by the Vikings in September 1992.